 Honestly, I still buy K-pop CDs of my favorite artists when I think of it (namely Kyuhyun’s CDs).
 If you know your friend is a huge K-pop lover of one specific group, see what kind of merchandise they don’t have and get it for them.

 Another idea, though, is to make a fun mix-tape or “kit” for someone who likes Korea but is new to its pop culture scene.
 For example, if I wanted to make someone a K-pop playlist, I’d probably make one of my favorite songs, no matter how old or new they are.
-Of all of Big Bang’s songs, my favorite is still “Sunset Glow,” which is now TEN years old!
+Of all of Big Bang’s songs, my favorite is still “Sunset Glow,” which is now over a decade old.
+I also am working on seasonal K-pop playlists, starting with my massive summer one!

 Also, this isn’t limited to just big artists or popular pop songs.
 There’s a whole subset of Korean indie musicians and underground rap musicians.
 One of my favorite songs is called, “1, 2, 3, 4” by Heenain, an artist I don’t think I’ve ever heard from again.

 Andddd if your friend just isn’t into Korean music, try some fun K-dramas!
-I don’t know what’s new these days, but some of my favorites:
+I started to get back into them today, but I’m still a pretty slow watcher.
+I wrote about all my favorite K-dramas in this post.

 2. Buy them a tour